 Are you experiencing tooth pain?
 Does your mouth hurt every time you chew?

 You strive to never need a dental filling.
-You can prevent the need for dental fillings by brushing and flossing daily and visiting Dr. Trinkner regularly for professional teeth cleanings and bi-annual dental exams.
+You can prevent the need for dental fillings by brushing and flossing daily, and visiting Dr. Trinkner regularly for professional teeth cleanings and bi-annual dental exams.
 Although no matter how hard you try, chances are that you will develop a cavity or two in your lifetime.
-Fortunately, you have your local dentist to help you thorough it.
+Fortunately, you have your local dentist in Columbia SC to help you thorough it.
 Many cavities form between teeth, so it is always important to floss regularly.
 Visit the dentist to remove plaque and tartar from the hard to reach places.
 Only a dental care professional can remove all plaque and tartar from your teeth.

 Dr. Trinkner can use dental sealants to prevent tooth decay in children and adults.
 Sealants are thin protective layers of special resin that covers teeth.
 This protective layer effectively prevents tooth decay from taking hold.
 Children benefit the most from this procedure because they are still growing.

 A dental filling is used to repair teeth that are decayed, worn or damaged.
 Dental fillings restore strength and beauty to the tooth and help protect the tooth from future damage.
 There are many choices in material for dental fillings.
 In our Columbia, SC dental office, Dr. Trinkner usually prefers to use a metal-free dental filling material for the most natural looking restoration.
 This type of filling is color matched to your smile for an aesthetically pleasing result.
 It can be used to replace old, dark fillings for an instant smile makeover.